 One of the oldest wineries in Lanzarote, founded in the 18th century.
 The famous Malvasia wine is produced here.
 The winery also has a museum and library dedicated to the history of winemaking.
 Visitors can taste and buy local wines.

-Museo AgrÃcola El Patio (Museo AgrÃcola El Patio)
+Museo Agrícola El Patio

 This agricultural museum tells the story of traditional life on Lanzarote.
 It displays antique farming tools and interiors.
 Local produce including farmhouse cheeses and wines can also be purchased here.

-Mirador de Guinate observation deck (Mirador de Guinate)
+Mirador de Guinate – observation deck

 At 500 metres high, this observation deck offers stunning views of the Chinijo Archipelago and the island of La Graciosa.
 It is especially worth coming here in the afternoon to see colourful sunsets and incredible scenery.